adaptris/interlok-docs/docs/pages/advanced/advanced-xa-integration.md

----
-title: XA transaction management
-keywords: interlok
-tags: [advanced]
-sidebar: home_sidebar
-permalink: advanced-xa-integration.html
-summary: This page describes how to configure XA transaction management for JMS bridging.
+> **Summary:** This page describes how to configure XA transaction management for JMS bridging.

----

 ## XA Transaction Management ##